lingo-reviews/tenets/README.md

 Success!
 All binary tenets built.
 ```

-`cd into any example folder and run lingo review.
+`cd` into any example folder and run `lingo review`.
 In a similar fashion, you
-`can lingo build docker --all to build local copies of all the docker
+can `lingo build docker --all` to build local copies of all the docker
-`tenets.To add the binary drivers, we need to specify the driver when we add
+tenets.To add the binary drivers, we need to specify the driver when we add
-`it:
+it:

 ```bash
 lingo add lingoreviews/simpleseed --driver binary